lee-chase/vite-js-carbon-web-components/CodeAlongNoLit.md

        simply how HTML works.
 When using Web Components inside libraries such as Lit, React, Angular, Vue etc this is resolved by taking control of the routing.
 We will not investigate further here.

-4. Checking responsive behavior (wubdiw narrower than 1080px) you will notice the repositories page disappear from the menu.
+4. Checking responsive behavior (window narrower than 1080px) you will notice the repositories page disappear from the menu.
 This goes into a sidebar controlled by a hamburger menu as follows.

     1. Before the `<cds-header-name>` tag add